 One note on alcohol: it has calories at 7kcal/g.
 For comparison, fat has 9kcal/g, carbs 4kcal/g, and protein 4kcal/g.
 Alcohol metabolism differs wildly from person to person so I ignore calorie counting around alcohol for sanity purposes.
 You should, too.
 Plus, you know that stuff’s not doing you any good, so consider it a treat.
 If you find your sleep quality or head hurts, cut back on the drinks.

-I want to keep this page brief, but if you want to know more about particular supplements to look for, check out this awesome one-pager that briefly explains the most important vitamins and minerals.
+I want to keep this page brief, but if you want to know more about particular supplements to look for, check out this awesome one-pager that briefly explains a handful of the most important vitamins and minerals.

 Unlisted Foods, Drinks, and Drugs

 For things not on this diet, you’re allowed to cheat a day every week.
 Just don’t go overboard.
 You’ll know when you go overboard by feeling.
 As you get leaner, you’re allowed more freedom to cheat due to your body’s improved ability to process more foods.
 If you’re fatter, I would cheat much less.